pohagan72/Prompt_Library/competitive_intelligence.md

 ## Breakdown and Explanation

+This section explains the purpose and strategic importance of each component of the prompt.

 ### Persona
 **Prompt Text:** `You are a senior competitive intelligence analyst with expertise in technology markets, financial analysis, and strategic positioning.`